kirbyj/praatdet/README.md

 ## Background

 This set of scripts was originally inspired by my attempts to use the [**peakdet**](http://voiceresearch.free.fr/egg/) tools developed by Nathalie Henrich, Cédric Grendrot, and Alexis Michaud.
 In the course of modifying their code to batch-process large numbers of files, I found myself wishing for a number of other modifications to the general [**peakdet**](http://voiceresearch.free.fr/egg/) workflow.
-Eventually I decided that the easiest solution would be to try and implement something similar myself.
+Eventually I decided that the easiest solution would be try and implement something similar myself.
 I chose to work in Praat primarily because it provides a relatively intuitive and easy-to-use graphical interface for editing pulse trains.
 Praat comes with its own set of problems and I in no way claim it is superior to Matlab for this purpose; however, I have learned a great deal about working with EGG signals in the process of developing these tools.

 ## Warning!